 We do not concern ourselves with questions like “Will it scale?”.
 These questions are, for now, unimportant and only serve to slow you down.
 Instead, we’ve focused on crafting something that will get the job done while following a single principle: make good decisions.
 We actively avoid things we know to be bad and we frequently make trade-offs to balance getting it done and getting it done right.
 Done is better than perfect.

-Note: If you’re interested in a more advanced course covering topics like scaling, deployment, etc, give us a shout in the Thinkster Pro Slack channel.
+Note: If you’re interested in a more advanced course covering topics like scaling, deployment, etc, check out our other courses on Thinkster.

 The API we are going to build together will support the following features: